SLAM-Lab/SANA-FE/README.md

 `run_summary.yaml`: High-level statistics for the simulation e.g. runtime

-# Soma Plugin Model
+# Plugins

+As part of SANA-FE, the user can implement different hardware models using custom plugins.
+Models for synapses, dendrites and somas are all supported.
+The plugin mechanism defines common interfaces for you to create .so files.
-SANA-FE's plugin model utilizes shared .so C++ files to execute all soma calculations.
-There are some common plugins provided in the `/plugins` folder along with their corresponding .cpp file.
+There are some example plugins provided in the `/plugins` folder, including an implementation of a Hodgkin-Huxley neuron.

-To specify the soma plugin, several steps need to be taken:
+To include your plugin, several steps need to be taken:
-1. The plugin name needs to be specified in the architecture yaml file under `soma: -name:`
+1. The path to the plugin needs to be specified in the architecture yaml file, inside the corresponding `synapse`, `dendrite` or `soma` hardware section.
+You must provide the plugin path using the attribute `plugin: <name>`.
+You must also specify the name of the model inside the file using the attribute `model: <name>`.
-2. The plugin name is set in the net file with the keyword `soma_hw_name`.
+2. The hardware name is set in the net file with the keyword `soma_hw_name`.
-3. The `/plugins` file contains the plugin compiled into a file with the format `[plugin name].so`.
+3. The `/plugins`folder contains the plugin compiled into a file with the format `[plugin name].so`.

-Each plugin holds a class that executes the functionality of the soma.
-On every creation of a neuron, a new instance of the specific plugin class will be created and stored.
+Each plugin must implement a class derived from the base classes `SynapseModel`, `DendriteModel` or `SomaModel` classes.
+On every creation of a neuron or connection, a new instance of the specific plugin class will be created.

 ## Creating a New Plugin

-SANA-FE's plugin model makes it easy to create new soma classes and integrate them directly into your SNN execution.
+SANA-FE's plugin model makes it easy to create new models and integrate them directly into your SNN execution.
 There are, however, two main interfacing requirements to allow plugins to smoothly execute.

-1. The plugin class must extend the `Base_Soma` located in `plugins.hpp`.
+1. The plugin class must extend the `BaseSoma` located in `plugins.hpp`.
-This includes implementing the base constructor, `update_soma`, and `parameters` functions.
+This includes implementing the base constructor, `update()`, and `configure()` functions.
 2. Two class factory functions need to be created.
-These have to be in the format `create_[plugin_name]` and `destroy_[plugin_name]`.
-These functions are used to get an instance of the class.
+These have to be in the format `create_<plugin_name>` and `destroy_<plugin_name>`.
+These functions are used to get an instance of your new class.

-It is recommended new users read through the loihi_lif.cpp file to see what an example soma class looks like.
-The `update_soma` function will be passed the input current spike as a double and returns `Neuron_Status`, an enum representing whether the neuron is idle, updated, or fired.
+It is recommended new users read through the hodgkin_huxley.cpp file to see what an example soma class looks like.
+The `update_soma` function will be passed the input current spike as a double and returns `NeuronStatus`, an enum representing whether the neuron is idle, updated, or fired.
 The `parameters` function takes in a struct of `attributes` with a specified int length.
 These parameters are arbitrary keyword=value pairs that can pass in any information to the class.
 This is where parameters specified in the network file will be passed to.

-To compile a .cpp file into the desired .so plugin file, run these commands from within the plugins folder:
-`g++ -c -fPIC -o [plugin_name].o [plugin_name].cpp`
-`gcc -shared -o [plugin_name].so [plugin_name].o`

 The .so should be kept, the .o file is unnecessary and can be deleted.

+## Alternative SNN Description Format (netlist)

+Version 1 of SANA-FE (written in C) defined a simpler, less capable SNN description format (compared to the YAML-based format).
+For back-compatability, the netlist-style format is still supported.
+To use the netlist format, use the command-line flag (-n).

+In this format, each line defines a new entry which may either be a neuron group (g), neuron (n), edge (e), or mapping (&).
+Each entry starts with the type of entry followed by one required field and then any number of named attributes.
+Fields are separated by one or more spaces.

+Attributes are defined using the syntax: `<attribute>=<value>`.
+Note, there is no space before or after the equals.
+The attribute `soma_hw_name` is required to be set for every neuron or neuron group.

+A neuron group is some population of neurons.
+The group defines any common parameters e.g., for a layer of a deep SNN.

+`g <number of neurons> <common attributes>`

+Neurons are addressed (using the group number followed by neuron number), and then all attributes are specified.
+Note the group must be defined first.

+`n group_id.neuron_id <unique attributes>`

+An edge connects one source neuron (presynaptic) to one destination neuron (postsynaptic).
+The edge may also have attributes such as synaptic weight.

+`e src_group_id.src_neuron_id->dest_group_id.dest_neuron_id <edge attributes>`

+Finally, mappings place predefined neurons on a hardware core.
+Here we specify the neuron and the core.

+`& group_id.neuron_id@tile_id.core_id`

+An example of how to use the netlist format is given in `snn/example.net`

 # Project Code

-This project has been written in C, C++, and Python.
+This project has been written in C++, and Python.
 See header files for more detail.

 `sim.py`
 `main.cpp`